-A nice feature of the GC adapters that really makes this possible (and is discussed in their documentation linked above) is that while the adapter is sending a repeating command, if it receives another identical repeating command, it will simply start the repeat count over at zero, rather than adding the new repeating count to the old, currently repeating command.
+A nice feature of the GC adapters that really makes this possible (and is discussed in their documentation linked above) is that while the adapter is sending a repeating command, if it

+Page 188 of 190 Back to top receives another identical repeating command, it will simply start the repeat count over at zero, rather than adding the new repeating count to the old, currently repeating command.
 Therefore, if you set the GC IR repeat count to 10, then you will be guaranteed to not get more than 10 repeated commands after you send any individual signal from TouchControl.